davebenson/doom4-walkthrough/README.md

 ## Mission 6:  Accessing and Using the Yellow Skull
 The game's waypoint will lead you to a switch (only accessible once all the above demons are killed).
 After actuating the switch, walk across the pit to a newly opened area with armor and the Yellow Skull.

 Now, find the Yellow Skull Door, by walking up the path from where the last fight started.
-Open the Door to walk in and find Codex Entry "Artifacts / Slayer's Testament #1" and Elite Guard #1.
+Open the Door to walk in and find Codex Entry "Artifacts / Slayer's Testament #1" and ELITE GUARD 6.1.

 Proceed onward to the next fight.